AngMaher/St-Mochtas-FC/README.md

 ## User Goals
   - As a user they want to see a list of all players to note their username before making changes.
   - As a coach or director of the club they want a way to add new players to the team.
-  - As a user they want to be able to delete a player.
+  - As a user they want to be able to delete a player who has left the club.
-  - As a user they want to be able to pay an installment or their fee off in full.
+  - As a user they want to be able to pay an installment or their fee off in full when payment is received.
   - As a user they want to be able to show the full list of player for the whole club.
-  - As a user they woule like to look at total number of sizes in kits
+  - As a user they woule like to look at total number of sizes in kits for when they want to order kits.
-  - As a user they would like to get random raffle numbers
+  - As a user they would like to get random raffle numbers to give to customers when they purchase raffle tickets.

 ## Developer Goals
   - As a developer, I want to keep the program simple